Florence M. Rice

-Florence M. Rice (March 22, 1919 – March 19, 2020) was an American Harlem-based consumer activist and educator.
+Florence M. Rice (March 22, 1919 – March 19, 2020) was an American Harlem-based consumer activist and educator, particularly known for her work in advocating for the rights of minority consumers and her efforts in addressing issues related to economic justice.
 She was the founder of the Harlem Consumer Education Council, was nicknamed the "Ralph Nader of Harlem", and the "mother of the Harlem Consumer Movement".

 Early life

 Florence M. Rice was born in Buffalo, New York, on March 22, 1919.
-Florence's family emigrated to the United States from the West Indies before she was born.
+Florence's family immigrated to the United States from the West Indies before she was born.
 She spent many years in the Colored Orphan Asylum, one of the first charitable institutions dedicated to the needs of African-American children.

-Florence M. Rice was the founder in the 1960s of the Harlem Consumer Education Council, Inc. It is a private, non-profit, consumer advocacy organization, established to address issues of poverty, neglect, and exploitation confronting poor and low-income citizens in New York City's Harlem community.
+Florence M. Rice was the founder of the Harlem Consumer Education Council, Inc. in the 1960s.
+It is a private, non-profit, consumer advocacy organization, established to address issues of poverty, neglect, and exploitation confronting poor and low-income citizens in New York City's Harlem community.

 Rice was an early champion for abortion rights for women.
-She spoke out openly about her life in the 1930s, as a young woman working at a laundry in Harlem, and having an illegal abortion.
+She spoke out openly about her life in the 1930s, as a young woman working at a laundry mat in Harlem, and having an illegal abortion.
+Rice became a prominent consumer advocate in the 1960s and 1970s.
+She founded the Harlem Consumer Education Council in 1967, which aimed to educate and protect minority consumers in Harlem and other underserved communities.
 In 1969, she joined other outspoken women in talking openly about their illegal abortion experiences.
+Her work focused on issues such as deceptive advertising, predatory lending, and unfair business practices that disproportionately affected African Americans and other minorities.